neetmehta/ICNet_from_scratch/README.md

 </p>

 ## Results on Kitti dataset
-model is trained on pspnet_resnet152 till epoch 20 on cityscapes.
+model is trained on Cityscapes till epoch 20.
 I evaluated on some of the kitti image.